 Sex.
 Eosinophilic esophagitis is more common in males than in females.

 Family history.
-Doctors think eosinophilic esophagitis may run in the family (have a genetic component).
+Doctors think that eosinophilic esophagitis may run in the family (have a genetic component).
 If your family members have eosinophilic esophagitis, you have a greater chance of being diagnosed.

 Allergies and asthma.
-If you have food or environmental allergies, asthma, atopic dermatitis or a chronic respiratory disease, you're more likely to be diagnosed with eosinophilic esophagitis.
+If you have food or environmental allergies, asthma, atopic dermatitis, or a chronic respiratory disease, you're more likely to be diagnosed with eosinophilic esophagitis.

 Age.
 Originally, eosinophilic esophagitis was thought to be a childhood disease, but now it is known to be common in adults as well.
 The symptoms differ somewhat between children and adults.

 In some people, eosinophilic esophagitis can lead to the following: